chutzcraft/EDGE64/index.md

 >- _Three-dimensional Geometry, such as bridges, platforms, slopes, room-over-room environments, and more_
 >- _Special Effects for fireballs, explosions, environments, and enemies_
+>- _Breakable glass, portals, & sliding doors_
->- _Several new maps custom-created for 3DGE and the modification_
+>- _Several new maps custom-created ranging in small, medium and somewhat large levels_
 >- _New "Skirmish" game mode_
 >- _Boss encounters and secrets galore_
 >- _Weapon upgrades for each slot, such as increased firing rates, grenade launchers, and more!_